Why people leave Mailgun

 Mailgun wins if:

-Inbound email parsing is critical for your app
+| Inbound email parsing is critical for your app. | You only need outbound transactional delivery. |

 Don't switch just because of the price increase.
 Migration has costs too.
-But if you're frustrated with the DX, need marketing features, or the new pricing doesn't work—the alternatives are genuinely better.
+But if you're frustrated with the DX, need marketing features, or the new pricing doesn't work - the alternatives are genuinely better.
 Use our email warmup calculator to plan your transition and check your DMARC records before switching providers.